dvidelabs/flatcc/README.md

 The portable library is placed under `include/flatcc/portable` and is required by flatcc, but isn't strictly part of the `flatcc` project.
-It is intended as an independent lightweight standalone library to deal with compiler and platform variations.
-It is placed under the flatcc include path to simplify distribution and to avoid versioning conflicts if is used in other projects.
+It is intended as an independent light-weight header-only library to deal with compiler and platform variations.
+It is placed under the flatcc include path to simplify flatcc runtime distribution and to avoid name and versioning conflicts if used by other projects.

 The portably library includes the essential parts of the grisu3 library found in `external/grisu3`, but excludes the test cases.